 Just like that, an online menu view was converted to an in-house sale.
 There’s no better way to close the loop.

 As technology continues to advance, there are more and more ways to do things easier and more efficiently.
 As a restaurant, you still need your in-house business, whether it comes from a person dining with you or ordering takeout.
-But, just because your business is brick-and-mortar, doesn’t mean you can’t turn an online discovery into a tangible action.
+But, just because your business is brick-and-mortar, doesn’t mean you can’t attract new customers online and convert them then & there.
+There are various opportunities to turn the online discovery of your business into a tangible action.

 Instagram is the first social media channel to make it easy for consumers to take action right within the platform.
 Here at SinglePlatform, we already give your customers the opportunity to take action too.
 We understand the importance of giving consumers a chance to act at the moment of intent in order to drive more sales.
 That’s why, in the last six months alone, we’ve powered over $2 million in online ordering sales through our action buttons.